seemoo-lab/nexmon/README.md

   * Copy the modified driver (Kernel 4.14): `cp /home/pi/nexmon/patches/bcm43430a1/7_45_41_46/nexmon/brcmfmac_4.14.y-nexmon/brcmfmac.ko "<PATH TO THE DRIVER>/"`
   * Probe all modules and generate new dependency: `depmod -a`
   * The new driver should be loaded by default after reboot: `reboot`
+  * These steps (including `make` and `make install-firmware`) should be repeated after a kernel upgrade.
   * **Note:** It is possible to connect to an access point or run your own access point in parallel to the monitor mode interface on the `wlan0` interface.

 # How to build the utilities
 To build the utilities such as nexmon or dhdutil for Android, you need to download the **old** NDK version 11c,